sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/delete_process.md

 1. Destroy the customer's managed instance infrastructure with Terraform.
 1. Destroy the customer's Terraform remote state.
-1. Open a PR against deploy-sourcegraph-managed.
+1. Delete GCP Disk Snapshots
-1. Delete the DNS entry for the managed instance.
+1. Delete the DNS entry and GCP Project for the managed instance.
 1. Update documentation to remove references of the managed instance.

 ## Confirm teardown request with the CE Team: